FLAT

 Slimline Definition

 Defining endpoints in swagger.yaml should be straight-forward.
 However, typing Swagger compliant YAML or JSON can be somewhat cumbersome.
-To assign a flow to a path with two operations (get and post) the Swagger specification requires you to write at least:
+To assign a to a path with two operations (get and post) the Swagger specification requires you to write at least:

 swagger: "2.0"